chriscerie/roact-spring/docs/Common/props.md

 **To loop the animation,** try adding `reset = true` to the loop prop in the above example.
 Alternatively, you could add `from = { transparency: 1 }` to get the same effect.

 Lastly, try adding `config = { friction: 5 }` to the loop object.
-This overrides the inherited config.duration with a springy animation.
+This overrides the inherited config with a springy animation.

 ```lua
 -- Transparency repeatedly animates from 0 to 1